Eva Longoria gives birth to first child, a son

 The couple shared the child's first picture with the magazine Hola!
-USA .
+USA.
 The baby, wearing a hospital cap, is shown resting on his mother's chest.
+Longoria's representatives confirmed the birth Wednesday.

 Advertisement